 Right after the sound settings, you will see an option for digest emails.
-This is a great option for people new to Microsoft Teams or spend little time working in the program.
+This are great for people new to Microsoft Teams or who don’t spend a lot of time in the app.
 Use these to have any important notifications sent to your inbox.

-Below this, you will see a variety of options that allow you to choose what type of notifications you’d like to receive when certain actions occur.
+Below this, you can choose what type of notifications you’d like to receive.
 For each of these, you have three choices for the notification type.

 The third option “Off” works just as it sounds.
 Choose this if you do not want to know when a specific activity has occurred.